 Wrongful Death by Police

 We count on the police to keep us safe, but sometimes officers operate outside the bounds of the law by engaging in brutality and misconduct.
 Occasionally, such conduct results in a wrongful death by police.
-If your loved one has died at the hands of the police, the Police Brutality Center can connect you with an experienced lawyer to explain your legal options, determine who is liable, and advise you how to pursue compensation through a wrongful death lawsuit.
+If your loved one has died at the hands of the police, the Police Brutality Center can connect you with an experienced lawyer to explain your legal options, determine who is liable, and advise you how to pursue compensation through a wrongful death lawsuit against the police.

 If a police officer acted outside the scope of their authority or was negligent in carrying out their duties, you have the right to pursue compensation.
 An experienced attorney can help you investigate your wrongful death by police case and fight for compensation.